Cab Kaye: The 1950s and Hot Sauce

 Between December 1950 and May 1951, Kaye's Latin American Band was booked by Lou van Rees to tour France, Germany, and the Netherlands (where Kaye met Charlie Parker).
 In the Netherlands, Kaye played in the newly opened Avifauna in Alphen aan den Rijn, the world's first bird park.

 In 1951, Kaye played a small role in the movie Sensation in San Remo directed by Georg Jacoby.
 Although the New Musical Express announced "Cab Kaye gets Big Film Break" on 20 March 1953, the movie was unsuccessful, though he would return to films.
 In the Montpellier Buttery Club he organized dance contests: cha-cha, mambo, and jive.
-In 1952, he recorded with the Gerry Moore Trio on the first of March and the Norman Burns Quintet on the seventeenth of May.
+In 1952, he recorded with the Gerry Moore Trio on 1 March, and the Norman Burns Quintet on 17 May.
 From late 1952 to mid-1953, he played with drummer Tommy Jones from Liverpool and bassist/guitarist Brylo Ford from Trinidad.
 In 1953, Ford and Deacon Jones (drums) played in a trio of that appeared in the movie Blood Orange directed by Terence Fisher.

 Kaye led multi-ethnic bands usually consisting of musicians from the UK, Africa, and the West Indies.
 Later that year he was in the revue Memories of Jolson, a musical with sixteen-year-old Shirley Bassey.
 The show toured Scotland, but Kaye left after the first performance because he thought the show was racist.
 He turned to variety shows, according to Melody Maker in 1953, and he founded a theatre booking agency, Black and White Productions, to book small theatre and film roles for himself and other musicians.
 His career as a businessman was brief, and he returned to music.

 In 1953, he worked with Mary Lou Williams.
 The group included Dizzy Reece (trumpet), Pat Burke (tenor sax), Dennis Rose (piano), Denny Coffey (bass), and Dave Smallman (bongos, congas).
 They accompanied dancer Josie Woods and performed as Cab Kaye's Jazz Septet at the London Palladium in 1953, as well as using other names.
 Several appearances followed, including performances with singer Billy Daniels and pianist Benny Payne (New Wimbledon Theatre, 26 July 1953).

 Kaye performed in the Kurhaus at Scheveningen in the Netherlands in 1953.
 That same year, "Cab's Secret" hot sauce was sold in shops on Archer Street (East Finchley) in London.
 Although popular among Kaye's friends for many years, the sauce failed commercially.
 At the end of 1953, he formed the cabaret act The Two Brown Birds of Rhythm with Josie Woods.
 At the Ring Side club in Paris as "Kab Kay" he accompanied Eartha Kitt on piano.
 In April 1954, he played the role of "Kenneth – the coloured singer" in the film The Man Who Loved Redheads.
 Kaye received a salary of £35 per day.